back2dos/cix/README.md

 ### Sassy syntax

-This syntax is relatively close to sass.
+This syntax is leaning towards sass, to the degree that it's practical.

 ```haxe
 css('